 Taxation

 Taxes, of course, are where things can get a little tricky.
 The salaries I’ve discussed thus far are before you pay the IRS.
-The more you pay, too, the higher your tax bracket.
+The higher your pay, the higher your tax bracket.
 If you earn $100,000 per year, you’re paying around $24,000 of that to the taxman – and that’s just based on current rates and figures.
 If you earn bonuses on top of that, your tax rates can climb quite quickly!

 Your mileage may vary based on the state you live in, whether you are married or not, and whether you have any other deductions that you can claim.
 Being married can make a big difference on your income tax bill, as opposed to being single – often by a couple of thousand dollars!